About Our Family

 Mike and Heather Gross met and were married at Grace Bible Baptist Church in 1997.
 They have served together in various ministries for over 23 years including youth ministry, mission work, and pastoring.

 Mike and Heather have been blessed with three sons: Michael, Logan, and Thomas.
 Heather has homeschooled all of the boys since Kindergarten.
-Michael is 22 years old.
-He is interning this summer and will be a senior at Carolina Bible College in Anderson, South Carolina in the Fall of 2021; Logan is 20 years old and is serving with Open Door Ministries until September 2021 when he moved to western Montana to work and attend Florence Baptist Church.
-Thomas is 17 years old and will be a senior in high school in the Fall of 2021.
+Michael is 23 years old and is a senior at Carolina Bible College in Anderson, South Carolina.
+He will graduate in the Spring of 2022.
+Logan is 20 years old and served with Open Door Ministries until September 2021 when he moved to western Montana to work and attend Florence Baptist Church.
+Thomas is 17 years old and is a senior in high school.
 All three of the boys have professed Christ as their Savior and are active in serving the Lord.

 Our Home & Tool Trailer